 Hospital to community: neighbourhood health in focus

-Join Dr Minal Bakhai, national lead for the Neighbourhood Health Implementation Programme, and physicians from a range of specialties to explore the government's vision for neighbourhood health and the role of medical specialists in this model.
+This session will explore the government's vision for neighbourhood health and the role of medical specialists in this model.

 Chair: Dr Hilary Williams FRCP